 The kitchen sported the original 80’s builder cabinets with some improvisation on the part of the previous owner.
 For instance, see that cabinet holding the toaster oven?
 It looked like something that had been dragged in from the curb.
 Not that there’s anything wrong with upcyling (it’s what Birdz of a Feather thrive on!), but it didn’t even have a proper countertop – just a grungy piece of painted plywood.

 The counter space was about the size of a postage stamp (between the sink and stove and beside the fridge).
 It was hardly a kitchen you’d enjoy cooking in!
+Below is the actual real estate picture of how the kitchen looked before I bought the house!

 I purchased the house when I was single so when Hubs moved in, we moved the fridge to the other wall to open up the entry to the kitchen.
 We painted the oak trim on the cabinets, built a new (pot drawer) unit to hold the toaster oven (with a real counter!) and added two more banks of pot drawers where the fridge used to be.
 We also added a vintage broom closet and built a cabinet above it for more storage (shown two pictures below).